Maserati Ghibli

-Maserati Ghibli is the name of three different cars produced by Italian automobile manufacturer Maserati: the AM115, a V8 grand tourer from 1967 to 1973; the AM336, a V6 twin-turbocharged coupé from 1992 to 1998; and the M157, an executive saloon from 2013 onwards.
+Maserati Ghibli is the name of three different cars produced by Italian automobile manufacturer Maserati: the AM115, a V8 grand tourer from 1967 to 1973; the AM336, a V6 twin-turbocharged coupé from 1992 to 1998; and the M157, an executive saloon from 2013 to 2023.

 Ghibli is the Libyan Arabic name for the hot dry south-westerly wind of the Libyan desert.

 Ghibli (AM115)

 The original Ghibli (Tipo AM115) is a two-door, 2+2 V8-engined grand tourer.
 American magazine Sports Car International named it number nine on its list of Top Sports Cars of the 1960s.

 History

 The Ghibli was first unveiled as a 2-seater concept car at the November 1966 Turin Motor Show.
 Its steel body, characterized by a low, shark-shaped nose, was designed by a young Giorgetto Giugiaro, then working at Ghia.
-The car featured pop-up headlamps, leather front sport seats and alloy wheels.
+The car featured pop-up headlamps, leather front sport seats, alloy wheels and 205R15 Pirelli Cinturato N72 tyres.
 Two rear seats consisting of nothing more than a cushion without a backrest were added to the production model, allowing the Ghibli to be marketed as a 2-door 2+2 fastback coupé.
 Deliveries started in March 1967.

 The car was powered by a front placed quad-cam 4719 cc dry sump V8 engine mated to a five-speed ZF manual transmission, with a three-speed automatic transmission being optional.
 The engine had a power output of 310 PS.
 It had a 0-60 mph time of 6.8 seconds and a top speed of 250 km/h.